 BIOS is related to the boot mechanism of the device that helps to turn on the device functionally.
 In case, bios not detecting SSD, this could probably throw light upon underlying issues related to SSD or its connection with the device.
 Sometimes faulty drives may also end up with an error i.e. solid-state drive not detected.
-This article is all about the error ‘solid state drive not recognized’.
+This article is all about the error ‘solid-state drive not recognized’.

-Being a reliable option when it comes to efficient hard drive, the SSD never fails to serve.
-As compared to traditional drives (HDD), users rely upon SSD for better performance as speed and functionality is what SSD excels to provide.
-It facilitates the users with its fast read-write speed, lack of noise and consumes low power.
+Being a reliable option when it comes to the efficient hard drive, the SSD never fails to serve.
+As compared to traditional drives (HDD), users rely upon SSD for better performance as speed and functionality are what SSD excels to provide.
+It facilitates the users with its fast read-write speed, lack of noise, and consumes low power.
 Though compatible with windows 10/8/7, yet sometimes, the device may end up in showing an error i.e. solid-state drive not detected.
 Once you connect the SSD with your device, this error message shows up and you cannot find the drive in any location, be it, My Computer, File Explorer or Disk Management.
 This article deals with one of the reasons.
 It is possible that bios not detecting SSD.
-Below mentioned are the reasons and practical solutions to deal with solid state drive not recognized.
+Below mentioned are the reasons and practical solutions to deal with the solid-state drive not recognized.
 Here are the topics that would be discussed in detail.

 The Serial ATA driver issue also ends up in showing error i.e. bios not detecting SSD.
 It happens when you have an older version of windows and relevant drivers installed on the device and now you are attempting to download a new version for windows.
 In this case, the device fails to recognize the drive.
-In this regard, the only solution is to upgrade the driver in device storage controller.
+In this regard, the only solution is to upgrade the driver in the device storage controller.
 Apart from others, if you are using windows 2000 or XP, you need to install additional drivers to perform the function.
 You would get the driver updates from motherboard manufacturers.

-Once you know the reasons causing the error i.e. solid-state drive not detected or bios not detecting SSD, next step is to look for appropriate solutions to fix the problem.
-In this section, three methods are proposed to solve BIOS not detecting SSD in device.
+Once you know the reasons causing the error i.e. solid-state drive not detected or bios not detecting SSD, the next step is to look for appropriate solutions to fix the problem.
+In this section, three methods are proposed to solve BIOS not detecting SSD in the device.
 Let’s get started!

-As mentioned above, a faulty hardware for the SSD may contribute to aggravate the error.
+As mentioned above, faulty hardware for the SSD may contribute to aggravate the error.
 It can cause the BIOS to not detect the SSD while booting.
-All ports should work appropriately under sound connection with device.
+All ports should work appropriately under sound connection with the device.
 In case, you feel any issue, you can replace the SSD port to check if it works with BIOS.